NileshArnaiya/nilesharnaiya.github.io/_pages/about.md

 Did my first proper job (3 months :P) at Webloom solutions, but I couldn't handle it, so it was a mutual quit.
 Got fired from the next job at Genuin (Ahmedabad Story) coz I wasn't good enough.
 Next job, I was bored and quit in 2.5 months and waited for 4 months to get a South African visa to do my Master's there.

-I'm currently working as a Machine Learning Engineer with a SA-based startup (Casabio.org), I'm building a product on mentoring.
-Manifesting you know.
-I'm in the process of making my own business identity as my fuel for jobs is as less fueled as the New Star trek movie.
-PS: I come from a business(Baniya) family who are extremely religious(as per them) but don't follow it religiously.
+I'm currently working as a Machine Learning Engineer and building Upcourse.io and codeuplab.com, I'm building a product on mentoring.
+In the process of making my own business identity as my fuel for jobs and clients is as less fueled as the New Star trek movie.
+PS: I come from a business family.

 Love making friends - any comma, in the previous three words and it's a disaster.